awsdocs/aws-systems-manager-user-guide/doc_source/automation-troubleshooting.md

       },
       "PreUpdateScript":{
          "type":"String",
          "description":"(Optional) A script provided as a string.
-It will execute prior to installing OS updates.", "default":""
+It will run prior to installing OS updates.", "default":""
       },
       "PostUpdateScript":{
          "type":"String",
          "description":"(Optional) A script provided as a string.
-It will execute after installing OS updates.", "default":""
+It will run after installing OS updates.", "default":""
       }
    },